The science of baby sleeping through the night

 • More consolidated sleep;

-• Greater sleep quality for mums (hooray!); and
+• Greater sleep quality for mums;

 • Improved infant mood.